jvberger2/random-repo-name/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+Input area for name, major, and desired credits per semester.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.